HenDahan/AzureArmTask/README.md

 ###
-	after the deployment is complit
+	after the deployment is complited
-    RDP file will launch.
+    RDP file will be launched.
     in the Windows Security window, select More choices and then Use a different account. type the username as localhost\henadmin
     type the password !Aa123456789